preritk/Gender_Classifier/README.md

 Just clone the repository and add the path of folder where images are stored in the api.py file.
 ![Test Image 1](ss.png)

+And then when you click on predict you get result as:

 ![Test Image 2](sb.png)